ganakailabs/cloudeval-docs/docs/getting-started/overview.md

 ## Step 4: Generate Your First Diagram

-Once your project is created, cloudeval will automatically:
+Once your project is created, Cloudeval will automatically:

 1. **Parse Infrastructure Code** - Analyze your ARM/Bicep templates
 2. **Map Resources** - Identify all Azure resources